zhijieshi/cse3666/misc/rv-vs-mips.md

 The immediate is always signed.
 In MIPS, logical instructions have unsigned immediate.

 LUI (load upper immediate) has a 20-bit immediate.
+Like in MIPS, LUI and ADDI pair can load any 32-bit constant in a register.

-Load/store instructions for 64-bit data items (doublewords) are LD (load doublewords) and SD (store doublewords).
+Load/store instructions are the same.
 Words, half words, and bytes are supported.

 The memory addressing mode is displacement, like `-8(s0)`.
+Always include the offset, even if it is 0, for example, `0(s0)`.

 RISC-V has more branch instructions, including BEQ and BNE.